© S I Richards

 ‘We need to get him somewhere comfortable,’ Dad says and heads off into the palm trees.

-When he comes back a while later, he points up the hill through the tropical forest, ‘There’s a small cave just up there.
+It seems like ages later that he comes back and it’s starting to get dark.
+He points up the hill through the tropical forest, ‘There’s a small cave just up there.
 Help me carry him.
 We mustn’t put any weight on his broken leg.’

-The three of us struggle to carry Jamie’s limp body through the lush vegetation to the cave.
+The three of us struggle to carry Jamie’s limp body through the lush vegetation and up to the cave.
 Doctor Baines drags behind complaining about the heat.

 ‘I’m hungry,’ she whines.

-When we ignore her, she sighs loudly, ‘I must eat something soon.’
+When we ignore her, she sighs loudly, ‘I’ll definitely need to eat something soon.’

 The sound of her whinging voice makes me feel like punching something.